motion/orbit/projects/blog/src/pages/update-one/index.md

 So... what is Orbit?
 Let's start with a story:

-You read, write, email, chat, document, ticket... you're productive.
-From Slack to Jira, Google Docs to Github.
-Your knowledge is distributed -- but your wiki is out of date and intranet portal doesn't search very well.
-They're an extra source of truth, infrastructure, and a cumbersome part of your day.
+You read, write, email, chat, document, and ticket... from Slack to Jira, Google Docs to Github.
+Your knowledge is distributed -- but your wiki and intranet portal are out of date.
+They're an extra source of truth, infrastructure, and are cumbersome.

 There's something wrong here.
 I think it's best explained by the gap between the sci-fi interfaces we've seen for decades in TV and film and the reality of how we work today.